Fantasy Island: Background

 A Grumman Widgeon aircraft was used for the series.
 Just before guests alight from the plane, Mr. Roarke addresses his assembling employees with the phrase "Smiles, everyone!
 Smiles!"
 As each visitor disembarks, Roarke tells Tattoo (or another assistant) the nature of their fantasy, usually with a cryptic comment, suggesting the person's fantasy will not turn out as they expect.
 Roarke then welcomes his guests by lifting his glass and saying: "My dear guests, I am Mr. Roarke, your host.
 Welcome to Fantasy Island."
 The toast is usually followed by a warm smile, but sometimes—depending on the nature of a guest or their fantasy—his eyes show concern or worry for a guest's safety.

 Mr. Roarke's age is unclear.
-In the pilot film, he says the guests who come to his island are "so mortal", and there are hints throughout the series that Roarke may be immortal.
+In the pilot film, he says that the guests who come to his island are "so mortal", and there are hints throughout the series that Roarke himself may not be mortal.
 In "Elizabeth", a woman from Roarke's past appears, but it is revealed that she died over 300 years ago.
 Other episodes suggest that he was friends with Helen of Troy and Cleopatra.
-Roarke is also shown to know many seemingly immortal beings over his time on Earth, including ghosts ("The Ghost's Story"), a genie ("A Genie Named Joe"), the mermaid Princess Nyah ("The Mermaid", "The Mermaid Returns", "The Mermaid and the Matchmaker"), the goddess Aphrodite ("Aphrodite"), and Uriel the Angel of Death ("The Angel's Triangle").
-In "The Devil and Mandy Breem" and "The Devil and Mr. Roarke", Roarke faces the Devil (played by Roddy McDowall), who has come to the island to challenge him for either a guest's immortal soul or his (in the latter storyline, the soul on the line is that of Julie).
-It is mentioned this is not the first time that they have confronted each other and Mr. Roarke has always been the winner.
-In the second story, the Devil was one of the island's guests, claiming that he was only there to relax and had no interest in Roarke's soul, but this turned out to be a ruse.
+Roarke is also shown to have been acquainted with many seemingly immortal beings, including ghosts ("The Ghost's Story"), a genie ("A Genie Named Joe"), the mermaid Princess Nyah ("The Mermaid", "The Mermaid Returns", "The Mermaid and the Matchmaker"), the goddess Aphrodite ("Aphrodite"), and Uriel the Angel of Death ("The Angel's Triangle").
+In "The Devil and Mandy Breem" and "The Devil and Mr. Roarke", Roarke faces the Devil (played by Roddy McDowall), who has come to the island to challenge him for possession of a person's soul (in the latter storyline, the soul on the line is that of Julie).
+It is mentioned that this is not the first time that they have confronted each other, and that Mr. Roarke has always been the winner.
+In the second story, the Devil is one of the island's guests, claiming that he has only come to relax and has no interest in Roarke's soul, but this turns out to be a ruse.

 Roarke has a strong moral code, and is always merciful.
-He usually tries to teach his guests important life lessons through the medium of their fantasies, often in a manner that exposes the errors of their ways, and on occasions when the island hosts terminally ill guests he allows them to live out one last wish.
-Roarke's fantasies are not without peril, but the greatest danger usually comes from the guests themselves.
+He usually tries to teach his guests important life lessons through the medium of their fantasies, often in a manner that exposes the errors of their ways.
+On occasions when a guest is terminally ill he allows them to live out one last wish.
+The fantasy realizations are not without peril, but the greatest danger is usually presented by the guests themselves.
 In some cases, people are killed due to their own negligence, aggression, or arrogance.
-Roarke intervenes when the fantasy became dangerous to the guest:
+Roarke often intervenes when the fantasy became dangerous to the guest.
+Examples include: